astrosilverio/ExpectoCastellum/README.md

 **Both** methods are valid; `new_room` calls `new` with the first argument `'room'` and is present for convenience only.
 You can define attributes of your newly minted room with the optional arguments. **You must give your new rooms, things, and NPCs names**.
 This level of specification is necessary for how the engine stores its data.
 If you forget to give your room a name, the engine will call it `'newroom'` by default.
 Change the room's name and then use `test_game.update_game_dictionaries()` to ensure the room is stored properly.

-Learn more about possible room attributes in the Rooms section.

 But wait!
 I forgot to add some attributes to my rooms.
 No worries!
 Both rooms are objects AND your engine keeps track of its rooms in the dictionary `self.roomdict` with `room.name` as the keys and `room` as the values.
 Therefore, **both** of the following are valid:

 	corridor.start_location = True